Quantum contextuality from measurement invasiveness: Quantifying contextuality through invasiveness

+where $\vec{q}'$ is any vector of quantum probabilities and $\vec{c}$ is any vector within the noncontextuality polytope.

+In \cite{Abramsky2017}, it was then shown that the contextual fraction of a contextual model can be equivalently expressed as the (normalized) violation of a noncontextual inequality.
+Recalling that for $\mathcal{H}=\mathbbm{C}^3$ and the projective measurements in Eq.(\ref{eq:sta}) only the first of the 16 inequalities defining the polytope $\mathcal{N}_{KCBS}$ can be violated, the contextual fraction can thus be written as

+with $\vec{f}_1$ and $b_1$ given by Eq.(\ref{eq:kcbsineq16}).
+We note that for the KCBS scenario (more generally, for any $n-$cycle scenario), this is also proportional to the generalized robustness of contextuality \cite{Meng2016}, that is, the minimum amount of any (classical or quantum) vector of probabilities that has to be mixed with the given probability vector to make it contextual.

-In Fig. \ref{fig:cfe}, we report the contextual fraction ${\sf CF}(\vec{q})$ for the same family of states as those considered for invasiveness cost ${\sf IC}(\vec{q})$ in Fig. 1 in the main text.
+In Fig. \ref{fig:cfe}, we report the contextual fraction ${\sf CF}(\vec{q})$ for the same family of states as those considered for invasiveness cost ${\sf IC}(\vec{q})$ in Fig. \ref{fig:ic}.
 We can observe the same kind of behavior, in the sense that both quantifiers order contextual probabilities in the same way.
 Indeed, such a connection is expected since both quantifiers are simply assessing how much $\vec{q}$ is violating the only non-trivial KCBS inequality.
-On the quantitative side, besides for a different overall factor, we observe a different increase rate -- see the inset.
+On the quantitative side, besides for an overall factor, the difference among the two quantifiers varies within the considered set of states -- see the inset.
 We leave for future investigation the analysis of more complex situations, where different inequalities might have different relevance for distinct quantifiers.\\